ubicucsd/bootcamp_18_19/7_Clustering.md

 ```
 </details></br>

-There are a few approaches to clustering, let us look into 3 of them for now.

 ### 1. K-means

 &nbsp;&nbsp; I. Select K centers.
 This can be done a variety of ways, the easiest of which is to select a random point, find the farthest point from that and select it, find the furthest point from the previous and so on.